usharesoft/appcenter-docs/end-user/en/source/pages/migration/process-overview.rst

 Migration Process Overview
 --------------------------

 To migrate a live workload to a new target environment, you first copy the uforge-scan binary to the target environment and launch the binary.
 This binary analyzes the live system and sends back a report.
-You can select two types of scan: base scan or scan with overlay.
-A base scan will scan the target environment, but will only return the system packages and configuration known to UForge.
+You can select two types of scan: scan or scan with overlay.
+A scan will scan the target environment, but will only return the system packages and configuration known to UForge.
 A scan with overlay will include an overlay report which details all the extra files, packages or specific configuration.

+.. note:: Scan with overlay is only supported for Linux-based machines.

 From the scan, you can then generate a new machine image that is compatible for the target environment.
 Once a machine image has been generated, the machine image can then be registered to the cloud environment and used to provision an instance.
 This instance will contain the same packages and files as the original running environment.
 This is known as “black box” migration.